Phydon/sg/README.md

   -g, --grep <REGEX>
           Search for specific regex pattern in files

-  -m, --matching-files
-          Only show the relevant files that contain the grep regex pattern, without printing the actual matching lines Can only be used together with the 'grep' flag
+  -l, --link
+          Make filepaths clickable, so that it opens the file or directory with the default tool or program Terminal has to accept clickable filepaths

-          [aliases: matches]
+          [aliases: hyperlink]

+      --list-common
+          List all common pre-filters

   -H, --hidden
-          Include hidden files and directories in search If a directory is hidden, all its content counts as hidden as well Everything starting with '.' counts as hidden as well Excludes hidden files and directories by default
+          Include hidden files and directories in search If a directory is hidden, all its content counts as hidden as well Everything starting with '.' counts as hidden as well Hidden files and directories are excluded by default

+  -o, --only-filepaths
+          Only show the files that contain the grep regex pattern, without printing the actual matching lines Can only be used together with the 'grep' flag

+          [aliases: only]

   -r, --raw
           Focus on performance